 In this guide, we will review some of the direct solutions that will tackle any problems with your internet connection.
 Additionally, we have also listed a few general solutions at the end that ought to work.

 Fix Samsung TV Plus Network Problems

 If the first thing you see after launching the Samsung TV Plus app is a network error message, we think the reasons and course of action are quite direct and simple.
 Diagnose your internet connection on another device and check your network speed using a service like fast to see if you’re getting decent internet speeds.

 Fix 1: Check your Internet Speed

-As mentioned prior, use a service on your phone or laptop to check your internet’s speed.
-Make sure you are connected to the same frequency band and the same wireless network that your TV is connected to.
-If you are facing internet speeds lower than what you have paid for, check to see if there are any unnecessary devices that are overcrowding your network.
+As mentioned, use a service on your phone or laptop to check your internet’s speed.
+Ensure you are connected to the same frequency band and wireless network your TV is connected to.
+If you are facing internet speeds lower than what you have paid for, check to see if any unnecessary devices are overcrowding your network.
 Additionally, contact your ISP and ask them to check what’s wrong with your connection.

 Fix 2: Connect via Ethernet

 If your Samsung TV has an ethernet port and if your WiFi router is in the vicinity, we highly recommend you connect it to the internet using an ethernet cable.
-An ethernet connection not only gives you the fastest speeds possible but also eliminates any connection drops and buffering issues that you usually face over a WiFi network.
+An ethernet connection gives you the fastest speeds possible and eliminates any connection drops and buffering issues you usually face over a WiFi network.